Contact Us for a Free Consultation (213) 542-0979

 So, in general, I would say, if you're in Lancaster and you've got an assault with a deadly weapon case pending, you're looking at prison.

-Mitigating Circumstance for Reduced Charges
+Mitigating Circumstances for Reduced Charges

 Misdemeanor vs. Felony Sentencing for Assault with Deadly Weapon